 All types of buildings, from multifamily to industrial, welcome visitors daily.
 So, it’s essential their property has a visitor management system in place.
-That way, properties can maintain the safety and security of their employees or tenants without inconveniencing guests.
+That way, properties can maintain their employees’ or tenants’ safety and security without inconveniencing guests.

 This post covers: